Consensas/jsonxt/README.md

 * if it has a slash or a colon, it's treated a a URL (`https://` is assumed if no scheme)
 * otherwise we check `https://resolver/.well-known/name`
-* otherwise we check DNS `name._jsonxt.resolver` for a TXT record, with any extension stripped from `name`

 Generally you can just use `jsonxt.resolve`.